OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 - picard (QC of alignment files)
 - subread (counting of reads in features)

-**1) In order to get help about conda environments, do:**

-    $ conda env -h

-**2) To get a list of existing environments, type:**

-    $ conda env list

-**3) It is also possible to get specific help and examples of a subcommand:**

-    $ conda env list -h

-**4) In the week1/conda directory there are two files called `obds_py3.yml` and `obds_r.yml`.
-Copy these to your conda directory and use these files to create two new conda enviroments - we will start with the python environment.**
+**1) In the week1/conda directory there is a file called `obds_py3.yml`.
+Copy this file to your conda directory, we will use this file to create a new conda enviroment**

-**5) Have a look inside the obds_py3.yml file**
+**2) Have a look inside the obds_py3.yml file**

     $ less obds_py3.yml

-*Note that you do not have to specify the versions of all the software packages - if you leave them blank, conda will work this out for you*
+*Have a look at the formating of the packages and the channels.
+Note that you do not have to specify the versions of all the software packages - if you leave them blank, conda will work this out for you*

-**6) Create a new conda environment using the obds_py3.yml file**
+**3) Create a new conda environment using the obds_py3.yml file - again we will use `mamba` instead of `conda` here for speed**

-    $ conda env create -f obds_py3.yml
+    $ mamba env create -f obds_py3.yml

-If you want, you can give your environment a name of your choice (e.g. python_env) using the -n option:
+If you want, you can give your environment a name of your choice (e.g. python_env) using the -n option (by default it will use the name specified at the top of the yml file):

-    $ conda env create -n python_env -f obds_py3.yml
+    $ mamba env create -n python_env -f obds_py3.yml

-**7) Activate your new conda environment**
+**4) Activate your new conda environment**
     $ conda activate obds_py3

     (or replace obds_py3 with the name of your python environment)

-**8) Check which version of python you have in this enviroment**
+**5) Check which version of python you have in this enviroment**

     $ python --version

-**9) List all the packages in this environment**
+**6) List all the packages in this environment**

     $ conda list

-**10) If you wanted a record of your software environment or wanted to share it so others could replicate it, it is possible to export conda environments:**
+**7) If you wanted a record of your software environment or wanted to share it so others could replicate it, it is possible to export conda environments:**

     $ conda env export -n obds_py3

-**11) You can redirect the output to a file that you can share**
+**8) You can redirect the output to a file that you can share and recreate your environment from**

     $ conda env export -n obds_py3 > my_environment.yml

 ### C) Final steps

-**Once you have created the two environments, you might want to modify your `.bashrc` file to do the following:**
+**Once you have created your environment, you might want to modify your `.bashrc` file to do the following:**

 1) Point to your conda installation by adding the source command we did right at the beginning to your `.bashrc`

-2) Use an alias to load your conda environments. *Note we always want to conda activate base and then activate your environment of interest as this then allows you to use the `which` command to get the conda path - this is useful later on in pipelines*

-Step 1 and 2 can be done in an individual step by adding an alias that sources and activates conda.  e.g.

-    alias obds_py3='source <conda path> && conda activate base && conda activate obds_py3'

 *Note - sourcing conda is not necessary if you have the following in your .bashrc.
 This may be added automatically during the Miniconda install.*

     # >>> conda initialize >>>